Al Lipscomb: Low council pay behind reason for payments, Lipscomb supporters say

 In taking money from Richards, Lipscomb "took actions that hurt Mr. Richards' rivals", federal prosecutor Paul Coggins said.
-For instance, Lipscomb voted to substantially increase insurance requirements in 1996, which smaller competitors of Richards' companies claimed would force them out of business.
-Mayor Ron Kirk said Lipscomb was "a decent and fine human being who ought to be remembered for his efforts to democratize the political process."
-But Kirk said Lipscomb "may be guilty of errors in judgment and not having exercised the best business protocol."
-A vice president for Richards' company said the payments to Lipscomb were little different from the salary Kirk earned from "one of the largest law firms in the city that have clients who deal with the city every day."
+For instance, Lipscomb voted to substantially increase insurance requirements in 1996, which smaller competitors of Richards's companies said would force them out of business.
+Mayor Ron Kirk said Lipscomb was "a decent and fine human being who ought to be remembered for his efforts to democratize the political process" but that he "may be guilty of errors in judgment and not having exercised the best business protocol."
+A vice president of Richards's company said the payments to Lipscomb were little different from the salary Kirk earned from "one of the largest law firms in the city that have clients who deal with the city every day".

-The case went before U.S. District Judge Joe Kendall, who moved the venue to Amarillo, saying he thought Lipscomb's notoriety in Dallas and the case's publicity would not result in a fair trial there.
+The case was assigned to U.S. District Judge Joe Kendall, who moved the venue to Amarillo, saying he thought Lipscomb's notoriety in Dallas and the case's publicity would preclude a fair trial there.
 Prosecutors made a deal with Richards to testify against Lipscomb and plead guilty to conspiring to commit bribery in return for a one-month prison sentence and nine months of home confinement.
 Lipscomb refused a plea deal, and the case went before an all-white jury in Amarillo.

-In the trial, political consultant Linda Pavlik described how she worked with Richards to give money to Dudley, who loaned funds to support Lipscomb's 1995 council race.
+In the trial, political consultant Linda Pavlik said she worked with Richards to give money to Dudley, who loaned funds to support Lipscomb's 1995 council race.
 She said Richards once told her that he "bought and paid for" Lipscomb and another council member, even calling them the "n-word".
-Richards testified that the money he gave to Lipscomb was not contingent on him voting a certain way.
-But at another point, he admitted, "I'm paying a man a thousand dollars a month.
+Richards testified that the money he gave Lipscomb was not contingent on him voting a certain way, but also said: "I'm paying a man a thousand dollars a month.
 He's going to vote for me."

 The jury found Lipscomb guilty of 65 counts of bribery and conspiracy.
-He was forced to resign from the council, and Kendall sentenced him to 41 months of home confinement.
-But in 2002, a federal appeals court reversed the verdict, ruling that Kendall erred in moving the trial to Amarillo without citing evidence that unbiased jurors could not be located in the Dallas area.
+He was forced to resign from the council and Kendall sentenced him to 41 months of home confinement.
+But in 2002, a federal appeals court reversed the verdict, ruling that Kendall erred in moving the trial to Amarillo without citing evidence that no unbiased jurors could be found in the Dallas area.